src-d/blog/content/post/asdf.md

 ---
 author: vadim
-date: 2018-11-10
+date: 2018-11-26
-title: "Advanced Scientific Data Format"
+title: "Why we chose Advanced Scientific Data Format for ML models"
 image: /post/asdf/logo.png
-description: "What is ASDF, why it is awesome, why you should and how to use it.
-ASDF in source{d} projects."
+description: "What ASDF is, why it is awesome, why you should probably use it, and how.
+Why we adopted ASDF in source{d} ML projects."
 categories: ["technical"]
 ---